 It’s the first time I’ve seen numbers attached to InMail response rate and connection acceptance rate in relation to SSI.
 LinkedIn have not set the bar very high.
 Apparently Sturgeon’s Law applies to InMail.
 Frankly, it looks like a check list for how to become an aggressive LinkedIn pest.
 Want a high SSI?
 Do all of this stuff daily.
 Are you joining LinkedIn Groups?
 Great!
 You can join 100 of them now, but please use them to share “valuable information”.
 Why is “Are people viewing your profile?” being measured?
 Shouldn’t that be “Are the people you view return browsing your profile?”.
 Yes, I get that SSI was originally designed for sales folks but how does connecting with 2nd & 3rd degree connections square with the policy of only connecting with people you know on LinkedIn?
 It doesn’t.

 What hasn’t changed is that all of my friends who earn a living in sales still think that SSI is a giant red herring (seemingly plausible, though an ultimately irrelevant, diversionary tactic).
-They think that LinkedIn is missing the bigger picture by not being part of the social selling process nor complementing the other available sales tools.
+They think that LinkedIn is missing the bigger picture by not integrating with the other available sales tools.
 A few choice quotes about SSI from people who may know a thing or two about selling in the real world:

 “I’m not questioning whether having a social profile with great content and regular engagement is likely to help in the sales process.
 I actually think it will.
 But there is an opportunity cost associated with that time spent.
 Our top sales people know exactly what to do to create opportunities that turn into closed business and that’s where they spend the majority of their time.
 Social media is something they do because they feel they have to keep up with changing times; it’s professional peer pressure 101.
 My recommendation is that sales reps should focus on the specific activities that have a direct correlation to closed sales until they are hitting quota or have a strong enough pipeline to get there.
 Limit social selling to the basics and resist the temptation to boost a SSI just to appease the desire to fit in and get some validation.”Colin Daymude, August 20, 2015